 The Stetson Society was founded in 1987 to recognize those individuals who have informed the university that they have helped provide for the financial future of the university and its students with a provision in their estate plan.

 - Establish a will or living trust and designate a specific dollar amount, a percentage of your estate or name the university the residual beneficiary after your bills have been paid and bequests to individuals have been made.

 - List Stetson University College of Law as a beneficiary of all or a percentage of your retirement account.
 (Retirement accounts left to individuals rather than to tax-exempt charities will be subject to taxes.)

 - Indicate the College of Law as a beneficiary of all or a percentage of a life insurance policy.
 (There are additional benefits for naming Stetson University as owner and beneficiary of a life insurance policy.)

-- For those age 70 and older, consider establishing a charitable gift annuity or a deferred charitable gift annuity to provide additional retirement income.
+- For those aged 70 and older, consider establishing a charitable gift annuity or a deferred charitable gift annuity to provide additional retirement income.

 - A charitable remainder trust that may be appropriate to provide for loved ones and for Stetson University.

-Stetson Society members are invited to special events, have their names included in the Stetson Society listing displayed in historic DeLand Hall.
+Stetson Society members are invited to special events and have their names included in the Stetson Society listing displayed in historic DeLand Hall.

 Stetson Society membership represents a commitment to the College of Law and to its future, and the institution deeply appreciates the significance of these generous gifts!